Rishon73/LeanFT-JavaScript-projects/README.md

 # LeanFT-JavaScript-projects

-Like in every LeanFT JavaScript, we need to install the LeanFT JavaScript SDK in your testing project folder:
+For every LeanFT JavaScript, we need to install the LeanFT JavaScript SDK in the testing project folder (this is done once):

 **mocha -reporter=./node_modules/leanft.report/mocha/mochaReporter.js**